EnviSpec/Options-Data-Analysis/README.md

 ### Limitations
 - The project assumes that the dataset provided is reliable.
 - The accuracy of the analysis and insights heavily relies on the quality and completeness of the data.
+- Here we have BANKNIFTY Option Contracts are analysed on 15 Jan 2024 having expiry on 31 Jan 2024.

 ### Dependencies
 - Python 3.x